veektortee/scheduling-webapp/public/LOCAL_SOLVER_DOWNLOAD_GUIDE.md

-# 🚀 Local Medical Staff Scheduling Solver Package
+# 🚀 Local Staff Scheduling Solver Package

 ## Overview
-This ZIP package contains a complete high-performance local solver for medical staff scheduling optimization.
+This ZIP package contains a complete high-performance local solver for staff scheduling optimization.
 It runs on your computer to provide faster, more advanced scheduling compared to the basic online solver.

 ## 📦 Package Contents
 - **start_local_solver.bat** - Windows one-click launcher